MaksymDel/rnns-vs-cnns/README.md

 1) Encode source sentence to get single a vector sentence representation
 2) Project this representation onto desired classes

-Different approaches are different in a way we encode the sentence <br>
-Models I experimented with: <br>
-- __dummy-baseline__: just always predict most common author
-- __boe-baseline__: just avarage over word embeddings
-- __Elman-RNN-baseline__: simple Elman RNN; starting point for future experiments; see "Hyperparameters and Training" section for details
-- __Elman-RNN-bi__: the same as RNNs above, but bidirectional
-- __Elman-RNN-bi-avg__: use average over RNN hidden states instead of just last hidden state
-- __GRU-bi-avg__: use GRU cells
-- __LSTM-bi-avg__: use LSTM cells
-- __GRU-static__: embeddings are initialized with vectors from _glove_ and fixed
-- __GRU-rand__:  embeddings are randomly initialized
-- __CNN-rand__:  word embeddings are randomly initialized
-- __CNN-static__: word embeddings are initialized with vectors from _glove_ and fixed
-- __CNN-nonstatic__: same as CNN-static, but pre trained vectors are fine tuned
-- __GRU-word-char-RNN__: word embeddings plus CNN based word characters embeddings
-Note: words embeddings are nonstatic unless otherwise noted

 ## Results
 | Model | KSA | SST1 | SST2 | TREC |
 | --- | --- | ---| --- | --- |